do-diegoortiz/next-talk/Workshop/README.md

           "React": 'writable',
         }

-  To avoid that eslint warns us about having React without importing, actually NextJS is importing it in background.
+  That "React" line is to avoid that eslint warns  about having React without importing, because actually NextJS is importing it in background.

   If we run: